subquery/documentation/docs/subquery_network/node_operators/stake.md

 :::danger

 This is really bad.
-When your stake is overallocated, your receive 0 rewards for that Era - immediately fix this!
+When your stake is overallocated, your receive 0 rewards for that the period of time that it is over allocated - immediately fix this!

 :::

 When the Current Total Stake bar turns red, you are over allocated.
 You must immediately "Remove Allocation" for one or more project deployments to bring your total allocated stake amount to be less that your Own Stake + Delegated Stake.

 ![indexer stake over allocated](/assets/img/network/indexer_stake_manage_over_allocated.png)

+You can use the estimate of the Own Stake and Total Delegated for the next Era on this page to avoid situations where departing delegators might result in you over allocating.

 ## How much SQT should you Stake